Trendline Synthesis - a new music synthesis technique

 This article has demonstrated a wide range of authentic organ pipe sounds which can be simulated using Trendline Synthesis, embracing any conceivable timbre in addition to the examples described here.
 Although the underlying concepts are straightforward, the necessity for custom software presents a barrier to those wishing to evaluate the technique for themselves.
 Consequently a free 'starter toolkit' has been put together whose main component is a program which enables a spectrum to be generated once the four parameters described above have been defined.
 The spectrum is displayed on the monitor just as in the examples shown earlier, and it can optionally be saved for later use.
 Also as described earlier, the corresponding sound sample in the form of a Windows WAV file can be generated and saved.
 The WAV file contains embedded loop start and end points which are calculated automatically, thus the sample can be auditioned immediately in a wide range of sound samplers and wave editors without requiring the user to fiddle about searching for loop points.
 In addition to this program, several utility applications are also included for convenience.
 The software should run on Windows computers from XP onwards.

 The software is licensed for personal and non-commercial use only and you are requested to read the End User License Agreement contained in the package.
+Note also that no responsibility is accepted for any unwanted consequences arising from the use of this software.
+You should also ensure that the download is virus-free before unzipping it.

 The package can be downloaded as a zipped file from the link below.
 Having opened it, the file named Trendline-Software-Distro1.pdf should be read as the instruction manual for the package.